ShuratCode/IoT_Defense_against_spoofing_attack/README.md

 # Final_Project

-This is my final project for BSC degree.
+This is our final project for BSC degree.

-To compile the project please install mbed-cli and use the command: mbed compile -m DISCO_L475VG_IOT01A -t gcc_arm
+To compile the project please install mbed-cli and then you can use the Build_and_copy script (for windwos only for now).

-More details will come later
+You will need to give it the full path for the copy as an first argument

+We used python script to collect the data and saved it on our systems